 A place may seem amazing at first, but you want to make sure it really is the best place possible.
 Don’t assume that the place is amazing on first glance.
 Instead, ask how they ensure the quality of life of your loved one.
 What are they doing to ensure their patients or residents are happy?
 And are they providing a well-rounded level of care?

 Get their input about where they would like to receive care.
 Keeping them in the loop and involving them in the discussion will help make sure they enjoy where they will receive care.
 They will feel more comfortable this way and will have a better chance of liking wherever you two decide to receive care.

 To help you get a better idea of what this whole process will be like, check out Lisa Alderman's story in the New York Times.
 She shares her story about what the process looked like for her family when she had to help her parents decide where to receive their long-term care.

 Now that you have more information about how to choose a senior care option, we know that the process of finding care for a loved one can still be daunting.
 It is just key to avoid becoming overwhelmed by how much there is to do.

-For more information, download this in-depth guide to long-term care.
+For more information, review our roadmap to long-term care.
 It provides information written to make the decision of finding care easier.
-The eBook contains information on the pros and cons of each type of care option, the level of care provided at each type of facility, and the average cost of each option.
-This free eBook is a great resource to have, it will walk you through long-term care, serving as your road map as you make this important decision for yourself or a loved one.
+This graphic is a great resource to have, it will walk you through long-term care, serving as your road map as you make this important decision for yourself or a loved one.